Last updated on December 11th, 2023

 - Training data was drawn from only 100 units, none of which failed EOL tests

-- Solution needed to deliver real-time results as part of a new EOL test
+- Client required real-time results as part of a new end of line test

-A leading Tier-1 transmission supplier based in Japan was looking to reduce warranty claims by identifying manufacturing defects using production and end-of-line (EOL) test data.
-The EOL test involved more than 100 steps for a variety of performance-based quality assessments, ultimately analyzed by an SPC program.
-However, the program only analyzed 10% of the data collected from each unit, requiring an engineer to inspect all the data manually in cases of potential failure.
+A leading Tier-1 transmission supplier wanted to reduce warranty claims by identifying manufacturing defects using production and end-of-line test data.
+The EoL test involved more than 100 steps for a variety of performance-based quality assessments, which were ultimately analyzed by an SPC-based program.
+However, the program only analyzed 10% of the data collected from each unit, requiring an engineer to inspect all of the data manually in cases of potential failure.

-Acerta’s team began by gathering information about the client’s manufacturing and data collection processes, which formed the basis of our intelligent feature engineering.
-Our industry experts identified non-polynomial features as potentially useful based on similarities between this application and past use cases.
-Acerta’s data scientists conducted a feature reduction, guided by machine-learning to prune out features that had little or no value to the final scoring algorithm.
+Acerta’s team began by gathering information about the client’s manufacturing and data collection processes, which formed the basis for our intelligent feature engineering.
+Our resident industry experts identified non-polynomial features as potentially useful based on similarities between this application and past use cases.
+Acerta’s data scientists conducted a feature reduction, deploying LinePulse to prune out features that had little or no value to the final scoring algorithm.

-Acerta created the requested model using unsupervised ensembled machine learning methods to generate an abnormality score for each transmission at EOL.
-The score simultaneously evaluated single signals and multi-signal relationships, along with their expected behavior in each test step, and across several steps.
+Using unsupervised machine learning methods, LinePulse generated an abnormality score for each transmission at the end of the line.
+The score evaluated both single signal and multi-signal relationships, along with their expected behavior in each test step, and across several steps.
 It was calculated using the reconstruction error of different models in the ensemble.

-Transmissions from the test dataset were sorted based on their abnormality scores, with the model identifying the “least explainable” portions of the data.
+Transmissions from the test dataset were sorted based on their abnormality scores, with LinePulse identifying the “least explainable” portions of the data.

-The model also demonstrated Acerta’s facility with multi-signal failure detection, something that was not possible with the client’s existing SPC program.
+LinePulse was able to conduct multi-signal failure detection, something that was not possible with the client’s existing SPC program.
 As indicated in the accompanying charts, there was no clear threshold crossed (i.e., no extreme value) that would have triggered an alert from the existing SPC program.
-Acerta’s model, on the other hand, identified these subtle deviations automatically and cross-correlated the abnormal region with other signals from the same transmission unit to ensure a high confidence score on its reporting.
+However, LinePulse identified these subtle deviations automatically and cross-correlated the abnormal region with other signals from the same transmission unit to ensure a high confidence score on its reporting.

-The client examined the transmissions that had passed their original EOL test but which were flagged as having a high abnormality score.
-They reported that these were indeed different from other units that had passed the original EOL test.
-According to the client, the new EOL test deployed via Acerta’s LinePulse platform would save the company up to 30% of the costs from warranty claims.
+According to the client, the new EOL test deployed via LinePulse would save the company up to 30% of the costs from warranty claims.